dullhunk/book/careers-lab/cvapps/verbsoft.md

 * “*Built and tested an open source Massively Multiplayer Online Role-Playing Game (MMORPG) called Stendhal ([stendhalgame.org](http://www.stendhalgame.org)) using Eclipse, Java, JUnit and ... etc*”

 This also avoids the problem of using “*I, me, my*” too much which can sound self-centred and egotistical.
-The CV and LinkedIn guide from the Careers Service [http://man.ac.uk/6Ef90a](http://man.ac.uk/6Ef90a) has a list of  verbs you can use on page 10 for emphasising different skills.
+The CV and LinkedIn guide from the Careers Service [http://man.ac.uk/6Ef90a](http://man.ac.uk/6Ef90a) has a list of  generic verbs you can use on page 10 for emphasising different skills.
 The verbs listed below are particularly useful for describing your software engineering and problem solving skills:

-# Verbs for describing software engineering
+# Verbs for describing software engineering and computer science

 You might find these useful: